 Begin with the hypothesized cause.
 As figure 1 shows, emissions of carbon dioxide have increased steadily since 1750, when the industrial revolution began, and the rise has been especially pronounced since 1950.

-As carbon dioxide emissions have increased, the amount of carbon dioxide in the atmosphere has increased.
-We have direct measurement of CO2 atmospheric concentration only since 1959, but data from ice core drilling in Antarctica suggest that in the 800,000 years prior to 1750, it never exceeded 300 ppm (parts per million).
+As emissions of carbon dioxide have increased, the amount in the atmosphere has increased.
+We have direct measurement of carbon dioxide atmospheric concentration only since 1959, but data from ice core drilling in Antarctica suggest that in the 800,000 years prior to 1750, it never exceeded 300 ppm (parts per million).
 Between 1750 and 1959 it rose from 280 to 316.
-As figure 2 indicates, between 1959 and 2014 it increased from 316 to 399.1
+As figure 2 indicates, between 1959 and 2018 it increased from 316 to 409.1

 Next, the hypothesized effect.
 Has the planet’s temperature increased?
 Yes, it has.
-Figure 3 shows direct measurements beginning in 1880.
+Figure 4 shows direct measurements beginning in 1880.
 Average temperature has risen sharply, particularly since 1950.
-Figure 4 shows indirect and direct measurements going back to 700.
-It suggests a similar conclusion.
+Figure 5 shows indirect and direct measurements going back to 700.
+It suggests a similar conclusion.4

 The most significant impact of warming could come via melting of the Greenland and West Antarctic ice sheets, each of which has enough ice to raise sea levels by 15 to 20 feet.
 A significant rise in sea level could threaten hundreds of millions of people who live in coastal areas.
-Predicting how much the two ice sheets will melt and what impact that will have is extremely difficult.
+The United Nations estimates that by 2050 as many as 1 billion people, or 10% of the world’s population, may be climate migrants.12 Predicting how much the two ice sheets will melt and what impact that will have is extremely difficult.
 In its 2013 report, the IPCC concluded that melting from the two ice sheets may cause a sea level rise of 1 to 3 feet by the year 2100.
 Since then, scientists have discovered that ice loss in the Greenland and West Antarctic ice sheets has been faster in recent years than previously thought and that a large glacier in the East Antarctic ice sheet is now vulnerable to melting.
-According to one knowledgable observer, these recent findings “have led top climatologists to conclude that we are likely headed toward what used to be the high-end of projected global sea-level rise this century (i.e., 4 to 5 feet) and that the worst-case scenarios where humanity fails to take aggressive action to cut greenhouse gas emissions are considerably higher than that.”12
+According to one knowledgable observer, these recent findings “have led top climatologists to conclude that we are likely headed toward what used to be the high-end of projected global sea-level rise this century (i.e., 4 to 5 feet) and that the worst-case scenarios where humanity fails to take aggressive action to cut greenhouse gas emissions are considerably higher than that.”13

-More ominously, Gernot Wagner and Martin Weitzman estimate that in the absence of significant policy change there is perhaps a one in ten chance that the globe’s average temperature will rise by 6°C or more, leading to “the end of the human adventure on this planet as we now know it.”13
+Most ominously, Gernot Wagner and Martin Weitzman estimate that in the absence of significant policy change there is perhaps a one in ten chance that the globe’s average temperature will rise by 6°C or more.14 The consequences could be quite grim, as David Wallace-Wells explains15:

 WHAT SHOULD WE DO?